facelessuser/Rummage/docs/src/markdown/usage.md

 ## Overview

 Rummage is designed to be easy to pick up.
 Rummage's interface consists of three tabs: Search, Files, and Content.
-In general, a user specifies where they want to search, what they want to search for, and optionally what they want to replace it with.
-Search features can be tweaked with toggles, and the files that get searched can be narrowed with filters.
-Search and replace options are all contained in the **Search** tab.
-As matches are found, general info about the matches will be displayed in the **Files** and **Content** tab.
+In the [Search](#search-tab) tab, a user specifies where they want to search, what they want to search for, and optionally what they want to replace it with.
+Search features can be tweaked with various toggles and options.
+The files that get searched can also be narrowed with filters.
+As matches are found, general info about the matches will be displayed in the [Files](#files-tab) and [Content](#content-tab) tab.

 Rummage also comes with a simple regular expression tester to test out patterns.
 It also provides a feature where patterns can be saved for later and/or frequent use.
+You can even create chains that will apply a series of saved searches.

 The status bar will show search status such as match counts and other useful information.